nehapatlolla/Foundation-Course/notes.md

 JavaScript and java are **NOT SAME**.
 The relation between java and js is like car and carpet.

 The standards for JavaScript are the ECMAScript Language Specification.

+## HTTP

+The HTTP request message is sent in **third** part of three-way handshake.

+The first line of HTTP request message is called **Request line**

+The values GET, POST, HEAD etc are specified in request line of HTTP message

+There are two methods which help to **request a response** from a server.
+Those are GET and POST.
+In GET method, the client requests data from server.
+In POST method the client submits data to be processed to the server.

+**LET, CONST keywords**

 Reassign can be allowed in Var, let and cannot be allowed in const.